kanepickrell/rogueAI/README.md

 # rogueAI
-- experimental cyber threat tools: phishing emulation and attck orchestrator chatbot
+- experimental cyber threat tools, strictly for research purposes and learning. currently used for phishing emulation and attck orchestrator chatbot